 To enact the plan, all public actors would have to join forces and find creative ways to finance it.
-Since most of the sites were owned by public entities, leaders reasoned, once transformed and sold to private developers, proceeds derived could be used to pay for the cleanup and finance work at additional sites, transforming the waterfront bit by bit without losing the broader picture.
-Of course, in order for that to work, all the entities that owned the sites had to give up their claim on proceeds from sale and to direct all the revenue to the transformation of the City.
+Since most of the sites were owned by public entities, leaders reasoned, once transformed and sold to private developers, proceeds could be used to pay for the cleanup and finance work at additional sites, transforming the waterfront bit by bit without losing the broader picture.
+Of course, in order for that to work, all the sites' owners had to give up their claim on proceeds and direct all the revenue to the transformation of the city.
 In short, they would have to work together and generously toward a shared vision.